cbrnr/python-intro-short/03-Names_Expressions_Statements/03-Names_Expressions_Statements.md

 float
 ```

-Whenever Python works with a name, it tries to evaluate its value.
+Whenever Python works with a name, it always replaces it with the value of the corresponding object.
+Furthermore, Python always evaluates the right-hand side of an assignment first before assigning the name.
 Consider the following example:

 ```python
 >>> x = 11